 One of the best-preserved historic sections of Wanhua, Bopiliao covers both Qing and early Japanese-era architecture.
-Inside are a...
+Some of the...

 Just around the corner from Longshan Temple is this herb-selling area that dates back to Qing times.
 It's a great place to sample some...

-211 Guangzhou St · interesting places nearby
+211 Guangzhou St; 廣州街211號 · interesting places nearby

 Longshan Temple information

 As with most temples in Taiwan, Longshan has been rebuilt multiple times after destruction by earthquakes, typhoons, and even bombing in the last days of WWII.
-The present structure (with elements from the masterful 1920s and post-WWII reconstructions) doesn't have the same flow and elegance as Bao'an Temple, but it is still an impressive structure with sweeping swallowtail eaves, colourful jiannian (mosaic-like temple decoration) figures on the roof, and elaborate stone and woodcarvings.
+The present structure (with elements from the masterful 1920s and post-WWII reconstructions) doesn't have the same flow and elegance as Bao'an Temple, but it is still an impressive structure with sweeping swallowtail eaves, colourful jiǎnniàn (mosaiclike temple decoration) figures on the roof, and elaborate stone- and woodcarvings.

-Check out the two-of-their-kind bronze pillars outside the front hall and the incense holders outside the main hall.
+Check out the two-of-a-kind bronze pillars outside the front hall and the incense holders outside the main hall.
 The handles depict a common temple motif: The Fool Holding up the Sky.
 The Western-style appearance of the 'fools' is no coincidence.
 They are said to represent the Dutch (or sometimes Dutch slaves), who occupied Taiwan in the 17th century.

 The best times to visit Longshan are around 6am, 8am and 5pm, when crowds of worshippers gather and engage in hypnotic chanting.
-Or try Guanyin's birthday on Lunar 19 February, or the weeks before and during Chinese New Year.
+Or try Guanyin's birthday on lunar 19 February, or the weeks before and during Chinese New Year.